 Even modest gifts can sometimes instill a sense of obligation or duty in the recipient.
 To protect the independence of healthcare providers, federal and state laws restrict pharmaceutical and medical device manufacturers from giving gifts and meals to healthcare practitioners.
-The concerns that gave rise to these laws apply equally to non-practitioners, and as a result, the restrictions apply to all members of the Faculty.
-This rule ensures that Faculty members are not unduly influenced by for-profit companies which may sponsor their Research and/or engage in other Business with Harvard University or its affiliated institutions.
+The concerns that gave rise to these laws apply equally to non-practitioners as they do to practitioners.
+As a result, the restrictions apply to all members of the Faculty.
+This rule ensures that Faculty members are not unduly influenced by for-profit companies which may sponsor their Research and/or engage in other business with Harvard University or its affiliated institutions.